Greginkansas/-openhab-openhab1wiki/FIND.md

 mqtt:find.pwd=YOUR-OPENHAB-MOSQUITTO-PASSWORD
 ```

+##openHAB items
-I have found that you need to add the username of the person to track to get the information in.
+You need to add the username of the person to track to get the information in.
 the JSONPATH will pull the current location.